openprio/api/README.md

         "token": "<token>"
     }'
 ```
-In return it receives a client_id, username and token it can uses to connect with MQTT, this credentials should be stored parmanently on the OBC.
+In return the OBU receives a client_id, username and token needed to connect MQTT, this credentials should be stored permanently on the OBU.

 ```json
 {